cbrandlehner/homebridge-daikin-local/README.md

 # Installation

-NOT YET SET UP ON NPM, THESE STEPS ARE NOT YET VALID

-1. Install homebridge using: npm install -g homebridge
+DO NOT INSTALL, CRITICAL ERROR ON INITIAL STATUS CHECK.
+WILL CRASH HOMEBRIDGE TO UNINSTALL

+1. Remove or comment out the accessory section for Daikin in your config.json file
-2. Install this plugin using: npm install -g homebridge-daikin
+2. Uninstall this plugin using: npm uninstall -g homebridge-daikin
-3. Update your configuration file.
-See sample-config.json in this repository for a sample.

 # Configuration